Wei2Wakeup/titanic_survival/README.md

 # titanic_survival
+## Introdution
-_this project is to start learning github and jupiter
+_this_ project is to start learning github and jupiter